signal-noise/laundromat/README.md

 # Laundromat 🧺
 > Service to allow non-technical users to automatically commit google sheets CSVs into specific repositories

+**NB This project is functional and in use but essentially a proof of concept and needs a lot of refactoring and documentation improvement**

 # User flow

 Once set up, users will need to take the following set of steps